00017636Student/WebTech_CW2_17636/README.md

    - After the installation is complete, run the following command to start the server: npm start

+   - or for local development:
+    npm run dev

 4. **Access the Application**

    - Once the server starts, open your browser and go to: